Scared Weird Little Guys

-Scared Weird Little Guys (also referred to as SWLG or The Scaredies) were an Australian comedy music duo formed in July 1990, comprising John Fleming (vocals, guitar, mandolin) and Rusty Berther (vocals, guitar, banjo).
+Scared Weird Little Guys (also referred to as SWLG or The Scaredies) are an Australian comedy music duo formed in July 1990, comprising John Fleming (vocals, guitar, mandolin) and Rusty Berther (vocals, guitar, banjo).
 The Scaredies performed their last live show in Brisbane in May 2011, until a one-off benefit gig in Melbourne in October 2016.
 They reunited for a three-day stint at the Brisbane Powerhouse on 8 to 10 March 2019.

 History

 In 1987, Fleming joined "Four Chairs No Waiting", an a cappella group comprising David Holmes, Ramsey Collins and Rusty Berther.
 The group performed aboard a Fairstar cruise, as well as touring RSL clubs around Sydney.
 They performed during most of Expo 88 in Brisbane.
 In 1989 Berther and Fleming joined "The Phones", one of Australia's top a cappella groups, which boasted members such as Paul Keelan, Michael Dalton and Reg Ellery.
 Performing at comedy and cabaret venues around Australia, the group also held a regular TV spot on Channel 7's Bert Newton Show.
 Following the group's break-up in 1990, Fleming and Berther teamed up and moved away from a cappella to concentrate on musical comedy routines.

 The duo had much success touring Australia, as well as more than 20 tours of festivals and college campuses in North America, and three tours of the UK in 1997, 1998 and 2001.

 The name "Scared Weird Little Guys" comes from a line in the Al Pacino movie Cruising.

 The Scaredies announced on 1 August 2010 that the act would be coming to an end after 21 years.
 They embarked on a national farewell tour named 'Enough Already', which ran until mid-2011.
 The duo released a final CD entitled Enough Already which included recordings from their Mount Gambier, Horsham and Warrnambool shows.

-The Scaredies did in excess of 4,600 live gigs, performing their final show in Brisbane on 22 May 2011.
+The Scaredies did in excess of 4,600 live gigs, performing their final public show in Brisbane on 22 May 2011.

-Rusty Berther continues to perform with another group, "Rusty and Another Guy", whose style is similar to the Scaredies.
-They mostly perform for private events and corporate functions.
+The Scared Weird Little Guys continue to perform together for corporate events and private functions and the occasional benefit gig.

 And at the 2016 Melbourne International Comedy Festival Rusty made a rare public appearance as the headline act for the show, 1 Night Stand: A Musical Comedy Showcase.